 Gender specific fits

-At Ellis Brigham we stock men's and women's specific packs alongside unisex models.
-The women's packs aren't just a case of pretty colours!
+We stock men's and women's specific packs alongside unisex models.
+The women's packs aren't just a case of pretty colours.
 Women typically have narrower necks, different shoulder to hip ratios and shorter back lengths than men.
 Our range of women's specific packs caters to these needs with fine-tuned harnesses and hip belts providing anatomically correct fits.

 Once you've found your perfect pack...